WHOIGit/whoi-git-workshop/install-git.md

 There are several ways to install git on Windows.
 For the workshop, you should install "Git for Windows".
 First, [download it](https://git-for-windows.github.io/), and run the installer.

-When installing, you will encounter the following screen.
+During installation, you will encounter the following screen.
 Select "checkout as-is, commit unix-style endings":

 ![install screen](gitForWindowsInstallScreen.png)